Contrasting V2X (NYSE:VVX) & VCI Global (NASDAQ:VCIG)

 |N/A

-V2X currently has a consensus price target of $53.33, suggesting a potential upside of 10.17%.
-Given V2X’s higher possible upside, analysts plainly believe V2X is more favorable than VCI Global.
+V2X currently has a consensus price target of $53.33, indicating a potential upside of 9.88%.
+Given V2X’s higher probable upside, research analysts clearly believe V2X is more favorable than VCI Global.

 Summary